Court Coronavirus Information

 In response to COVID-19, the Supreme Court has issued the following Emergency Orders that are still in effect.

 Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
-The order allows an eviction proceeding to be abated by agreement for 60 days, requires courts to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.
+The order allows an eviction proceeding to be abated by agreement for 60 days, requires courts (including county courts hearing trials de novo on appeal from a justice court) to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.
 The order also outlines procedure for reinstating evictions.
 Without such reinstatement, eviction cases will be subject to dismissal.
-The order is effective in all counties on 2/15/2021.

 Eligibility for rental assistance under the program will be administered by the Texas Department of Housing and Community Affairs.
 More information and online application for rental assistance is available at the Texas Coronavirus Relief Bill Rental Assistance Program website.